-Scott Tross focuses his practice in the areas of real estate, creditor's rights and securities litigation.
+Scott Tross is co-chair of the firm’s Real Estate Litigation & Dispute Resolution Practice Group and a member of the firm’s Executive Committee.
+He focuses his practice in the areas of real estate, creditor's rights and securities litigation.

-Scott is an experienced trial and appellate lawyer in New York and New Jersey, who has tried more than two dozen cases to verdict and argued a like number of appeals.
+An experienced trial and appellate lawyer in New York and New Jersey, Scott as tried more than two dozen cases to verdict and argued a like number of appeals.

 He is also an acknowledged leader in foreclosure law, having foreclosed billions of dollars in commercial real estate mortgages for banks, insurance companies, hedge funds, investment banks and servicers of securitized debt.
 His seminal treatise on foreclosure law, New Jersey Foreclosure Law and Practice, is a go-to resource on the subject, which is regularly used by the state’s judges and legal practitioners.